 On the other hand, students, whose first language is Spanish or have an exceptional command of the language, focus on further developing their oral communication skills as well as reading and writing strategies.
 Beginning in second grade, the program progressively promotes literary analysis of various genres ranging from fables to the classics in Latin American and Spanish Literature.
 Students examine geography and the diverse vocabulary from a variety of Spanish-speaking countries to celebrate each country’s uniqueness.

-Using project-based learning, iPads, and Rosetta Stone, students showcase their Spanish proficiency academically and culturally.
-Students recite poems and traditional chants, take part in plays with historic backgrounds, explore the Hispanic World through academic projects and presentations, and live out the customs through traditional dances and songs performed on La Feria de la Hispanidad.
-As a part of our Episcopal Identity, students compare religions with El Dia de los Muertos, The Day of the Dead celebration and Christmas caroling.
+Using project-based learning and iPads, students showcase their Spanish proficiency academically and culturally.
+During La Feria de la Hispanidad, our students serve as teachers leading other grades in various activities, such as making empanadas or learning about famous Hispanics.
 The program aims to provide a sound foundation and reinforcement of the Spanish language as well as serving as preparation for the second language demands at the middle and high school levels.

 G1-5 Matriculation Service

 7:50 am - 8:50 am

 SK Back to School Coffee